 For the good of children everywhere, Gooru Mirror makes Serve and Return possible during stroller time.

 In the first few years of life, more than 1 million new neural connections are formed every second.

 - The interactive influences of genes and experience shape the developing brain.

 Scientists now know a major ingredient in this developmental process is the “serve and return” relationship between children and their parents and other caregivers in the family or community.
 Young children naturally reach out for interaction through babbling, facial expressions, and gestures, and adults respond with the same kind of vocalizing and gesturing back at them.
-In the absence of such responses—or if the responses are unreliable or inappropriate—the brain’s architecture does not form as expected, which can lead to disparities in learning and behavior

 Citation: Center on the Developing Child (2007).
 The Science of Early Childhood Development (InBrief).
 Retrieved from www.developingchild.harvard.edu.